Terri Lyne Carrington: Music career

 In 2011 The Mosaic Project, her fifth album and her first for Concord Jazz, was released.
 It won the 2011 Grammy Award for Best Jazz Vocal Album.
 Carrington's 2013 album, Money Jungle: Provocative in Blue, included covers of songs by Duke Ellington, Charles Mingus, and Max Roach's 1962 album, Money Jungle, and won the 2013 Grammy Award for Best Jazz Instrumental Album.
 She is the first female musician to win a Grammy in this category.

 Carrington's interdisciplinary work includes collaborations with visual artists Mickalene Thomas, Carrie Mae Weems, and choreographer Winifred R. Harris.

 In October 2020, the National Endowment for the Arts (NEA) announced Carrington as one of four recipients of the NEA Jazz Masters Fellowships, celebrated in an online concert and show on 22 April 2021.
 Awarded in recognition of lifetime achievement, the honor is bestowed on individuals who have made significant contributions to the art form.
 The other 2021 recipients were Albert "Tootie" Heath, Phil Schaap, and Henry Threadgill.

-September 2022 saw the publication of Carrington's book New Standards: 101 Lead Sheets by Women Composers and New Standards Vol. 1, an ambitious new endeavor created to uplift the voices of women composers.
+September 2022 saw the publication of Carrington's book New Standards: 101 Lead Sheets by Women Composers and her album New Standards Vol. 1, an ambitious new endeavor created to uplift the voices of women composers.
 The 2022 album of 11 selections from the songbook features an all-star band plus a dozen special guests.
 Carrington also released a children’s book, Three of a Kind - The Allen Carrington Spalding Trio, a non-fiction illustrated poem about three women who became musical companions through their love of jazz.